Vyon/vLuau/README.md

 vLuau is a Luau VM with compiler which can be ran in Roblox.<br>
 Like vLua but with Fully Luau Support.<br>
 You can use this module instead of loadstring in roblox but with sandboxed bytecode.

+Restructured to be compatible with wally, can be installed from [here](https://wally.run/package/vyon/vluau)

 ## Credits
 - [vLuau](https://github.com/kosuke14/vLuau) - [me (kosuke14)](https://github.com/kosuke14)
 - [Fiu](https://github.com/TheGreatSageEqualToHeaven/Fiu) (Luau Bytecode Interpreter) - [TheGreatSageEqualToHeaven](https://github.com/TheGreatSageEqualToHeaven) and [Rerumu](https://github.com/Rerumu)